Mthrun/FCPS/README.md

 *Tools -> Install Packages -> Repository (CRAN) -> FCPS*

-## Manual
+## Tutorial Examples

-A more extensive manual can be found on CRAN, where the package is published:
+The tutorial with several examples can be found on in the vignette on CRAN:

 https://cran.r-project.org/web/packages/FCPS/vignettes/FCPS.html

-## Documentation
+## Manual

-https://cran.r-project.org/web/packages/FCPS/FCPS.pdf
+The full manual for users or developers is available here: https://cran.r-project.org/web/packages/FCPS/FCPS.pdf

 ## Additional information